aharonium/opensiddur.org/posts/posts/the-seder-tefillah-for-shabbat-and-yom-tov-of-kehillat-kol-haneshama-jerusalem_(levi.weiman-kelman_2015-09-25).html.md

 <div class="english">
 For the congregation

 May God who blessed our fathers Abraham, Isaac and Jacob and our mothers Sarah, Rebecca, Rachel and Leah bless all those who were called up to the Torah, and all this holy congregation, together with all the congregations, and all those who build synagogues to pray in, and those who come to pray there, and all those who work for the good of others and those who faithfully build up the Land of Israel.
-The Holy One will repay them and bestow blessing and success on all that they do, together with all Israel, and let us say: Amen
+The Holy One will repay them and bestow blessing and success on all that they do, together with all Israel, and let us say: <em>Amen</em>
 </div>
 </td></tr>